 Be prepared to be awestruck by the massive sandstone cliffs at Zion National Park.
-Not only is the park filled with beautiful vistas wildlife, history, and hosts some of the best Utah campgrounds.
+Not only is the park filled with beautiful vistas wildlife, and history, and hosts some of the best Utah campgrounds.
 You can learn about the ancient native peoples who lived in this area at the Visitor Center.

 There are opportunities for hiking, biking, swimming, and star gazing.
 If you’re so inclined, you can get a permit to go climbing or canyoneering.
 In addition, the nearby town of Springdale offers entertainment options.

 There are three campgrounds within the park.
 Of these, the Watchman Campground is most conveniently located as it’s near the park’s southern entrance and the Visitor’s Center.
 It has RV sites with electrical hookups and trash collection.
 There are also bathrooms with flush toilets and a ranger’s station.
-Picnic tables, fire pits, grills and utility sinks make this a comfortable place to relax.
+Picnic tables, fire pits, grills, and utility sinks make this a comfortable place to relax.
 Pets are welcome and drinking water is provided.

 Pony Express RV Resort